Vision Of The Seas

 Vision Of The Seas as seen from the southern pierhead at IJmuiden at the 30th of april, 2011.

 As the last ship of the class, Vision Of The Seas measured 78.491 tons, the same as one of her earlier sisters, the Rhapsody Of The Seas.
-The other two were smaller, measuring just 74.000 tons.
 She was built at Chantiers de L'atlantique at Saint Nazaire in France as yardnumber F31.
 The ship has a lenght of 279 meters, she is 32,30 meters wide and her draft measures 7,60 meters.
 Her maximum passengernumber is 2441, based on lower berths the number given is 1998.
 They are cared for by some 765 crewmembers on ten passengerdecks.
 When launched, the ship was registered at Liberia, her homeport being Monrovia.
+She was laid down at the 29th of october in 1996, launched at the 1st of september in 1997 and finally delivered to the company at the 15th of april in 1998.

 The picture below is from the same day as the first one, only now she is seen sailing towards Amsterdam near the village of Velsen-Zuid.